learn-co-students/dumbo-web-091619/22-rails-cookies-session/README.md

 ## SWBATs
 - Describe the stateless nature of HTTP
 - Explain how cookies give the server access to information about our site's users across requests
-- Use the `session` hash to persist information
+- Use the `session` hash to persist information and encrypt it
 - Use the ApplicationController to share logic across other controllers in the application

+What are cookies
+- delicious
+- stored in the browser (you can delete your own cookies)
+- used to track user information across different requests (analytics, user preferences, auth)
+- your footprint on the internet
+- GDPR / regulations about storing user data

 **Problem Statement**: We want to start monetizing the content on our site through advertisements, so we need to add a paywall.
 After viewing a page on our site 5 times, they'll have to watch an ad before viewing any more pages.